-JOB DESCRIPTION WORDING SAMPLES (cont)
+JOB DESCRIPTION WORDING SAMPLES (continued)

-Poorly Written Duty Statement New and Improved Duty Statement(s) oorly written Duty Statement Serves as daily advisor to undergraduate students on all matters concerning their academic welfare, referring students as appropriate.
+Poorly Written Duty Statement New and Improved Duty Statement(s) Poorly Written Duty Statement Serves as daily advisor to undergraduate students on all matters concerning their academic welfare, referring students as appropriate.
 Communicates effectively with students, faculty, and staff in administrative units.
 Advises and assists in development of individualized study programs.
 Develops, The Student Advisor meets with students frequently and helps them figure out which classes to take, and other related matters. prepares, organizes, and monitors student information systems and student files; integrates departmental and STAR data.
 Apprises students of department and university programs, degree requirements, and course schedules.
 Disseminates petitions to students.
 Evaluates student needs and exercises independent judgment in referring students for further assistance to department faculty advisors or university offices, such as the College of Letters and Science, Office of Admissions, Office of the Registrar, Financial Aid, EOP, Counseling and Career Services, and the Ombud's Office.

-JOB DESCRIPTION WORDING SAMPLES (cont)
+JOB DESCRIPTION WORDING SAMPLES (continued)

 Poorly Written Duty Statement New and Improved Duty Statement(s) Performs the highest level of clerical assistance to the Chair including handling sensitive matters where professionalism and confidentiality are a must.
 Answers and screens incoming telephone calls and forwards to appropriate staff personnel.
 Interacts with clients, customers, staff and potential visitors via email, telephone, and FAX.
 Screens appointments and phone calls for Chair and staff according to relevance and urgency, exercising independent judgment.
 Independently composes memos for Chair and Associate Chair.
 Arranges regular and occasional meetings.
 Analyzes and filters all Chairs' office communications and is conversant and knowledgeable on issues and activities of the Chair and Department in order to respond on the Chair's behalf as and when necessary.
 Determines appropriate courses of action in response to requests relating to the Chair.
 Provides daily, direct administrative support to the Chair.
 Full responsibility for developing and maintaining comprehensive computer record-keeping and word processing systems.
-Prepares reports, compiles, drafts and edits memos, confidentiality are a must. computer record-keeping and word processing systems.
-Prepares reports, Office, locally and internationally.
+Prepares reports, compiles, drafts and edits memos, correspondence, databases, and historical data.
+Has independent decision-making authority in multiple administrative areas.
+Coordinates communications with administrators, faculty, and staff in academic departments, other administrative offices, the Chancellors Office, locally and internationally.
 Maintains and ensures complete accuracy for complex schedule of the Chair and for the office as a whole.
 Responsible for managing master calendar and overseeing the scheduling of all appointments.